pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 To help with consolidating ones understanding let's simulate two iterations.

 #### Iteration 0
-1. Sample Policy Model For Responses and Logit Scores.
+1. Sample Policy Model for responses and logit scores.
-2. Sample Reference Model For Logit Scores of Responses.
+2. Sample Reference Model for logit scores of those responses.
-3. At Iteration 0, $\pi_\theta = \pi_{\theta\text{old}}$ so we re-use the logit scores at step 1 for the old and current policy.
+3. At Iteration 0, $\pi_\theta = \pi_{\theta\text{old}}$ so we re-use the logit scores from step 1 for the old and current policy.
-4. Store responses, logit scores of policy model as `old_policy_logit_scores` and logits of reference model in the cache.
+4. Store responses, logit scores of the **policy model** as `old_policy_logit_scores` and logits of reference model in the cache.
-5. Compute GRPO Objective and update the weights of the current policy
+5. Compute GRPO Objective and update the weights of the current policy.

 #### Iteration 1
 1. Load responses from cache.
-2. Compute Logit Scores of the response of the updated i.e. current policy model.
+2. Compute logit scores of the loaded responses using the updated i.e. current policy model.
 3. Load reference model logit scores from cache.
-4. Load the logit scores of the policy model from Iteration 0 i.e. the one we saved as `old_policy_logit_scores` as the old policy's logit scores.
+4. Load the logit scores of the policy model from Iteration 0 i.e. the one we saved as `old_policy_logit_scores` to serve as the **old policy's** logit scores.
 5. Compute GRPO Objective and update the weights of the current policy.

-**So by caching in the responses and logit scores of the policy model at Iteration 0 we can get rid of the need for a separate instance to represent the old policy.**
+**So by caching the responses and logit scores of the policy model at Iteration 0 we can get rid of the need for a separate instance to represent the old policy.**

+#### Replicating batches in our dataloader.

 In order to make sure that our dataloader behaves as desired when we have multiple GRPO iterations, we need to duplicate each record in our dataset the same number of times as the number of GRPO iterations.
 We accomplish this by the helper function `repeat_row_n_times`